systemed/glug/README.md

 }.to_json
 ```

-You should refer to the [Mapbox GL style documentation](https://www.mapbox.com/mapbox-gl-style-spec/) to understand GL styles and their properties.
+You should refer to the [Maplibre GL style documentation](https://maplibre.org/maplibre-style-spec/) to understand GL styles and their properties.
 This README only explains how Glug expresses those properties.

 ## Stylesheet and sources